 Back in your Centova Cast control panel, select "Media Library" which is another menu item under "Management".
 Click on the "Update Media Library" link at the bottom left of the page.
 Click the "return" button that pops up in the screen and return to your "Media Library".
 You should now see the mp3s you uploaded.
 You can arrange these files into playlists with drag and drop in the Centova control panel.
 At least one song must be in the one of the three default playlists (Heavy Rotation, Light Rotation, Standard Rotation) for the stream to start.

 Bringing it all together

 Log into your OnSIP admin portal, but don’t close Centova Cast just yet.
-Select "Resources" in the top navigation and click on "Create New Resource".
-Next Select "Music Source" and click on the green "Create a new music source" link that shows up.
+Select "Resources" in the left sidebar and click on "Create New Resource".
+Next Select "Music Source" and click on the "Create a new music source" button that shows up.

 You’ll notice this brings up two fields: name, and url.
 Name your new music source anything you want.
 To get the URL, you’ll have to go back into Centova.